getporter/proposals/pep/001-initial-pep-process.md

 ## Specification

-Before creating a PEP, discuss the idea first with the maintainers to make sure they agree that the idea is suitable and welcome.
+Before creating a PEP, discuss the idea first with the maintainers on our [forum] and validate that the idea is suitable and welcome.
 This is to make sure someone doesn't waste time writing a PEP when a solution already exists, it doesn't duplicate or overlap with an exiting proposal, it hasn't been proposed and rejected already, and that the general idea is going in the right direction.

 ### PEP types